ivanvodoleev/ivanvodoleev.github.io/docs/index.markdown

 ![Ivan Vodoleev](/assets/images/1J93WxvoW41.png)

-### I create and implement sound for video games.
+### I am a video game sound designer.

-I graduated from Ural Federal University with a degree in Radio Engineering.
+My role involves creating, tuning, and conveying atmosphere through sound.
+Feel free to reach out to me.

-Live on Montenegro, where I'm actively working as a sound designer.
+Graduated from Ural Federal University with a degree in Radio Engineering.

-Email me if you are looking for a sound designer, I would be pleased to solve your sound related needs.
+Currently residing in Montenegro, where you actively work as a Technical Sound Designer.

 #### Portfolio

-You can find info about completed projects - [here](https://ivanvodoleev.github.io/portfolio/).
+You can find information about completed projects - [here](https://ivanvodoleev.github.io/portfolio/).

 #### Credits & Clients